mohammadZkhan/KindleClippingsExtractor/README.md

    ```
 \
 \
 **You are all done.
-Simple, right?**\
+Simple, right?** <br>
-If it was a success, you will see the following message:\
+If it was a success, you will see the following message:<br>
    > If you are seeing this message, everything has been done SUCCESSFULLY

- Before this message, you will also see:\
+ Before this message, you will also see: <br>
- (a) A message confirming that `My Clippings.txt` was found inside the directory (folder).
-The message will be `My clippings.txt' file has been loaded...`
+   a.
+A message confirming that `My Clippings.txt` was found inside the directory (folder).
+The message will be `My clippings.txt' file has been loaded...`<br>
- (b) The list of all the books that have been found within your `My Clippings.txt` file.
-This will include any book on your kindle for which you have done atleast one highlight.
+   b.
+The list of all the books that have been found within your `My Clippings.txt` file.
+This will include any book on your kindle for which you have done atleast one highlight.<br>
- (c) The list of books for which highlights have been extracted and sorted into individual `.txt` files.
+   c.
+The list of books for which highlights have been extracted and sorted into individual `.txt` files.<br>

  You will find the extracted highlights in a newly created folder `KindleBooks` within the same directory.